gizmomathboy/hyperborea_class_creation/gadgeteer-class-description.md

-**Weird Scientist**
+**Gadgeteer/Weird Scientist**

 Weird Scientists are masters of forgotten Amazonian, Atlantean and Hyperborean lore, lost technologies, and new weird inventions of their own devising.
 While most folks fear such things, Weird Scientists are fascinated by such lost lore.
 Weird Scientists may use any weapons, but typically favor lost artifacts or their own creations.
-They may wear any mundane armor up to studded leather, unless it is of lost tech, in which case they may wear any armor type of lost Amazonia, Atlantis or Hyperborea.The tinkerer is at heart a scavenger of parts.
+The tinkerer is at heart a scavenger of parts.

 **Attribute Requirements:** Dexterity 12, Intelligence 12